wazo-platform/wazo-doc/source/system_admin/restore.rst

    /etc/init.d/pf-xivo-sysconfd stop

-Then, extract the content of the ''db.tgz'' file into the /tmp directory and go inside the newly created directory.
+Then, extract the content of the `db.tgz` file into the /tmp directory and go inside the newly created directory.

 ::